oussama7007/get_next_line/README.md

             Combines the existing buffer (buffer) with newly read data (buf) and frees the old buffer to avoid memory leaks.

 ### Key Steps:
-Combines buffer and buf using ft_strjoin.
+Combines buffer and buf using ft_strjoin.\n
 Frees the memory of the old buffer.
 Returns the newly created string.